Times change and they stay the same.

 At one point we had a thriving distro, but like the label itself, this operation has slowed.
 Most of these sales happened in Halifax at my friend's shop Lost & Found (2383 Agricola St.).
 For a few years, I was able to stock new records on almost a weekly basis, but shipping prices, especially on small LP orders, have made this practice financially impossible.
 So in the last year, I have switched to carrying mostly used records.
 At first I was adding overflow from my own collection, but I'm now finding new sources.
 So if you are in Halifax, drop by the shop on occasion.
 It's a very small selection, but I'm the only seller in Halifax who focuses on avant-jazz, experimental, and other fringe genres.
 For a decent selection of interesting NEW releases, visit Wyrd Distro.

 But it's not all slowdown.
 Last year I launched Heavy Fog, an occasion tape label focusing on long-form, underground classical music.
 The first release, Bespoken - plays Nick Storring and Daniel Brandes, received critical praise and is only a few tapes away from being sold out.
 And just this month, with the help of the aforementioned Nick Storring, I began prepping our next release, a retrospective of works by new age classical pianist John S. Gray.
-Look for details in January.
+Look for details soon.